What Is Matsyasana Yoga (Fish Pose) & How To Do It? A Comprehensive Guide to Benefits, Steps, and Precautions

 Things to Keep in Mind Before Practicing Matsyasana Yoga

-• Matsyasana should be done in the morning or evening, ideally on an empty stomach.
+• This pose should be done in the morning or evening, ideally on an empty stomach.

-• Before starting Matsyasana, it is imperative to warm up the body, especially the spine.
+• Before starting this pose, it is imperative to warm up the body, especially the spine and hip flexors.

 • Practitioners who have spinal problems or injuries should adjust the pose or stay away from it completely.

-• Women should refrain from doing Matsyasana if they are pregnant or going through their menstrual cycle.
+• Women should refrain from doing this pose if they are pregnant or going through their menstrual cycle.

-2. Cross your legs in padmasana and relax the whole body
+2. Cross your legs in padmasana (lotus pose) and relax the whole body

-3. Now support your body with elbow, and crossed legs and uplift your chest
+3. Now support your body with elbows, and crossed legs and uplift your chest, engaging your shoulder blades.

-4. Let your crown of the head touching the floor.
+4. Let the crown of the head touch the floor while maintaining a heart-opening stretch.

-5. Grip on both the big toes with fingers tightly.
+5. Grip both the big toes with your fingers tightly, keeping your legs extended.

 6. Lift the thighs and knees off the floor and forcefully press the toes into the ground to deepen the stretch.

 7. Hold this pose for five to ten slow, deep breaths.
-Then, slowly release your hold and return to the starting position.
+Then, slowly release your hold, lift your pelvis slightly, and return to the starting position to complete the process of performing this pose.

 Infographic of Matsyasana, the Fish Pose.
 The practitioner lies on the back, arching the chest upward and supporting the body with forearms.
 This heart-opening pose stretches the chest and throat, promoting relaxation and rejuvenation in the practice of yoga.

-1. Relieves the tension in the shoulders and neck- By opening and stretching the chest, shoulders, and throat.
+1. Relieves the tension in the shoulders and neck, improving posture by opening and stretching the chest, shoulders, and throat.

 2. Breathing capacity increases.
-Maximises the oxygen intake
+Maximizes the oxygen intake

 3. Abdominal organs are activated